 The thatch removed from lawns can be added to the compost heap, but make sure to mix it in with other materials.
 Otherwise, it will form a capping layer that will not rot down.

 Many feet don't make light work, and the parts of our lawns that we regularly walk over, sit on or play games over can in time become compacted.
-Compaction of the soil prevents roots quickly accessing the nutrients in the ground and also prevents water and air from moving through the soil.
+Compaction of the soil prevents roots from accessing the nutrients in the ground and also prevents water and air from moving through the soil.

 Like us, grass doesn't like sitting in cold, damp conditions and will quickly die off if the ground remains boggy for long periods.
 Equally, during dry spells, open soil will enable the roots to grow deeper.

 The advice is to aerate the lawn every two to three years.
 The simplest method is using a garden fork, push the prongs into the grass roughly 10 to 15cm deep and the same distance apart.

 I've yet to try aerating sandals, but they could require less back aching effort than a garden fork.

 If your lawn is waterlogged, then you may want to use a hollow tine aerator that removes small plugs from the grass and leaves larger holes behind.
 I prefer using a handheld one, but for larger areas, you can get powered tools.

 Clients have informed me that I'm quite amusing to watch as I 'boogie' across their lawn making holes.
 Thankfully no one has filmed it.

 Once you've swept up the plugs, you then backfill the holes by raking in a top dressing — more back-exercising activity.